 On the quirkier side, I’d recommend trying Andante, a hybrid of coffee house and flower shop, which means the place not only smells wonderful, but looks beautiful.
 My barista was Japanese, and a perfectionist bordering on obsessive.
 My coffee took a long time because he made it again after not being happy with the first try.
 Worth the wait though.Finns REALLY love their coffee and consume more per capita than any other nation Click To Tweet

 That mind-set of s “why have one shop when you can have two?” also applies to my favourite Helsinki find, a little place in the design district, Plootu, is a furniture shot/ café.
 Choose your poison, and then sip it while perching on the wonderful designer and vintage wares.
 The only downside is that you might be tempted to buy some pretty expensive and large items.
 I for one was thankful that my own suitcase limitations saved my credit card from a taking a serious beating.
 It reminded me of a passage in Paulo Coelho’s book The Alchemist, where the owner of a shop selling crystal glasses is convinced by the book’s protagonist to serve cool mint tea to passers-by, thus vastly increasing his sales as customers swear the tea tasted better when supped from the beautiful crystal.
-That concept that beautiful objects can also be practical, and that are meant to be used, is at the very heart of Finnish design.The idea that beautiful objects should be practical is at the heart of Finnish design Click To Tweet
+That concept that beautiful objects can also be practical, and that are meant to be used, is at the very heart of Finnish design.The idea that beautiful objects and furniture should be practical - and damn comfortable - is at the heart of Finnish design Click To Tweet

 Liquorice, like Marmite, tends to be one of those love-it-or-hate-it things.
 Although I’m very much on the ‘hate’ camp, I felt that it was such a big part of local gastronomy that I ought to give it another chance.
 At Graniittilinna I had a liquorice-infused Crème brûlée and at Savotta I tried their liquorice ice cream.
 Both, to my surprise and delight, extremely tasty and not at all overpowering.
 I’m still not a convert to the actual candy, but I do urge doubters to come to Helsinki with an open mind towards the black stuff.Liquorice, like Marmite, tends to be one of those love-it-or-hate-it things Click To Tweet